-Let me personalize this...
+Let's personalize this...

 1. We ought not view suffering for Christ as merely our duty.
-Yes, it's our duty to do whatever our Savior asks of us, but it's more than duty.
+Yes, it is our duty to do whatever our Savior asks of us, but it's more than duty.
 Let's learn from Moses.

-- 2. We ought to view suffering for Christ as the way to experience maximum joy.
-Do you want to get maximum reward out of this life?
-Then get to know and live wholeheartedly for Christ, no matter what the cost.
-That was Paul's perspective... - Romans 8:18 "I consider that our present sufferings are not worth comparing with the glory that will be revealed in us." - Philippians 1:21 "For to me, to live is Christ and to die is gain." - 2 Corinthians 4:17 "For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all." - III.
-Because he saw what others could not see, Moses chose to leave Egypt (27).
+2. We ought to view suffering for Christ as the way to experience maximum joy.
+Do we want to get maximum reward out of this life?
+Then we must get to know and live wholeheartedly for Christ, no matter what the cost.

+This was Paul's perspective.

+Romans 8:18 "I consider that our present sufferings are not worth comparing with the glory that will be revealed in us."

+Philippians 1:21 "For to me, to live is Christ and to die is gain."

+2 Corinthians 4:17 "For our light and momentary troubles are achieving for us an eternal glory that far outweighs them all."

+That's seeing with pilgrim eyes!
+Here's a third example...

+III.
+Because he saw with pilgrim eyes, Moses chose to leave Egypt (27).